c20mp/DataAnalyzerProject/README.md

 2. I want to investigate if drug lobbies effect legislation around health care.
 Which lobbies are the most likely to effect the law?

 3. I have $500 to bet on next year's NCAA basketball tournament.
-I will more money the lower the winner was ranked coming into the tournament.
+If my team wins, I make more money the lower it was ranked coming into the tournament.
 How should I pick a team?

 4. What's on Trump's mind?
 (In other words, out of 5 or 6 categories - let's say, Obama, Trump Tower, Trump Golf, Iran, Health care, and Ivanka - what does he tweet about the most?)